+Mattar AA, Ostry DJ.
+Neural averaging in motor learning.
+J Neurophysiol 97: 220-228, 2007.
+First published October 4, 2006; doi:10.1152/jn.00736.2006.
 The capacity for skill development over multiple training episodes is fundamental to human motor function.
-We have studied the process by which skills evolve with training by progressively modifying a series of motor learning tasks that subjects performed over a one-month period.
-In a series of empirical and modelling studies, we show that performance undergoes repeated modification with new learning.
+We have studied the process by which skills evolve with training by progressively modifying a series of motor learning tasks that subjects performed over a 1-mo period.
+In a series of empirical and modeling studies, we show that performance undergoes repeated modification with new learning.
 Each in a series of prior training episodes contributes such that present performance reflects a weighted average of previous learning.
 Moreover, we have observed that the relative weighting of skills learned wholly in the past changes with time.
-This suggests that the neural substrate of skill undergoes modification following consolidation.
+This suggests that the neural substrate of skill undergoes modification after consolidation.